 The food court is fresh and spacious, offering a café selling light meals and refreshments, and an ice creamery selling ice-cream, parfaits and ginger bread men.
 There are a host of flavours – several of which feature ginger in the ingredients and plenty of other options.
 The selection of dairy-free and vegan options was impressive.

 Parents will appreciate the large, fenced, covered playground that adjoins the café seating area.
 The playground has a toddler section on one side and a more challenging playground, suitable for pre-schoolers and primary school-aged children, on the other side.
 There is also a small jumping castle near the Overboard Boat Ride, which is the perfect spot for kids to burn some energy after sitting on a ride or eating ice cream.

 Near the eating area are also six “Ginger Town” retail shops to browse and the main gift shop, selling hundreds of Buderim Ginger products and souvenirs.
 These products can also be purchased online.

 Brisbane Kids will be especially interested in Giuseppe’s Toy Shop, which is a great spot to spend some pocket money or find a unique gift or souvenir.
 Make some time to explore the grounds – the rainbow umbrella art installation, the Rainbrella Project, is a wondrous site.
 Turtles and eels are in the pond and my kids enjoyed seeing the water dragons and bush turkeys making the Ginger Factory gardens their home.

 School holiday activities

-Visit the website to find out about free entertainment and activities on offer throughout the school holidays.
+Visit the website for free entertainment and activities available throughout the school holidays.
 The Ginger Factory is also host to the annual Ginger and Flower Festival.